ccustodio99/iLCCD/docs/Ticketing_System_Module.md

 The interface uses Bootstrap 5 with official LCCD branding and is secured through the Access Control module.
 For more information on other modules, see the [documentation index](README.md).
 ### Current Implementation
-- Users can create, edit, and delete their own tickets with category, subject, description, and due date.
+- Users can create, edit, and archive their own tickets with category, subject, description, and due date.
 - Tickets are listed on the My Tickets page.
 - Automatic SLA monitoring escalates overdue tickets every minute.
 - KPI logs capture escalation timestamps for dashboard reporting.